svlada/springboot-security-jwt/etc/blog.md

 In the first part of this tutorial we'll implement Ajax authentication by following standard patterns found in Spring Security framework.

-When we talk about Ajax authentication we usually refer to process where user is supplying credentials through JSON payload sent as a part of XMLHttpRequest.
+When we talk about Ajax authentication we usually refer to process where user is supplying credentials through JSON payload that is sent as a part of XMLHttpRequest.

 Following is the list of components that we'll implement: